BenMerken/confluence-i18n-importer/README.md

 Example usage: `$ confluence-i18n-importer -d CONFLUENCE_BASE_URL -i PAGE_ID -u USERNAME -p PASSWORD  -o "/Users/john/Projects/xxxx/translations"`

 The i18n files are outputted by default in the directory where the command is ran from when the output flag is not given.
+The default output format is JavaScript files.

 ### Options